-Get the most from your Nook linear actuator products by adding a complete control system that can manage the most challenging industrial lifting, positioning, and transfer operations within your process.
+Get the most from your Nook linear actuator products by adding a complete control system to manage the most challenging industrial lifting, positioning, and transfer operations within your process.

 Nook provides custom turn-key and stand alone linear motion control solutions that expand process flexibility while increasing throughput.

 Any Nook linear actuator device (Jacks, PA/Modular Actuators, or Electric Cylinders) can be paired with a variety of AC or DC motors.
 In addition, these linear motion systems can be controlled with custom configured control systems.
 These systems typically consist of a motor, control panel, and control device (HMI, Pendant, switch, etc...).
-Nook electric control systems can be configured to support unlimited applications in any industry.
-We offer a wide range of controls systems that can perform basic jogging functions or complex automated operations.
+Nook electric control systems can be configured to support unlimited applications in any industry from basic jogging functions to complex automated operations.